Cookie-AutoDelete/Cookie-AutoDelete/README.md

 ## Documentation

-Full documentation can be found in the [wiki](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete/wiki/Documentation).
+Full documentation can be found in the upstream [wiki](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete/wiki/Documentation).